rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://en.wikipedia.org/wiki/Pascal%27s_mugging">Pascal’s mugging</a> - A thought-experiment demonstrating a problem in expected utility maximization.
 In one version the mugger, who has forgotten their weapon, promises to return tomorrow with much more money, if you’ll just hand over your wallet.
 While it is very unlikely that deal will be honoured, the mugger argues back that for any low probability of being able to pay back a large amount of money there exists a finite amount that makes it rational to take the bet.
 Sometimes used as a criticism of arguments that state we ought to take actions that have a tiny chance of preventing human extinction due to the possible upside of enabling trillions of future sentient lives to come into existence.

-<a target="_blank" href="https://rationalwiki.org/wiki/Pascal%27s_wager/">Pascal’s wager</a> - The argument that one should believe in god because the potential gains are infinitely good but the potential losses are insignificant.
+<a target="_blank" href="https://rationalwiki.org/wiki/Pascal%27s_wager/">Pascal’s wager</a> - The argument that one should believe in God because the potential gains are infinitely good but the potential losses are insignificant.

 <a target="_blank" href="https://en.wikipedia.org/wiki/Person-affecting_view/">Person-affecting views</a> - The idea that an action is only good or bad if it affects someone.
 This implies that, because non-existence is not harmful, there is no moral obligation to create people.